US Taxes Abroad for Dummies (update for tax year 2021)

 Previously, taxpayers were obligated to obtain minimum essential health insurance coverage for themselves and their dependents, qualify for a health coverage exemption or make a "shared responsibility" payment with their federal income tax return for the months without coverage or exemption through 31 December 2018.
 Under the Tax Cuts and Jobs Act, passed December 22, 2017, the amount of the individual shared responsibility payment was reduced to zero for months beginning after December 31, 2018.
 Beginning in tax year 2019 and until further notice, Form 1040 and Form 1040-SR will not have the "full-year health care coverage or exempt" box.
 Form 8965, "Health Coverage Exemptions," is no longer being used.
 You do not need to make a "shared responsibility" payment or file Form 8965 with your tax return.

 Foreign Bank Accounts

 The US government does not tax wealth as such.
-However, the IRS still wants to know about money in foreign bank accounts especially how it got there and if it produced any income such as interest and/or capital gains.
+However, the IRS still wants to know about money in foreign bank accounts especially if it produced any income such as interest and/or capital gains.
 Unfortunately, due to recent legislation, there are two different reporting requirements for foreign bank accounts.
 These are the "FBAR" and "FATCA" respectively, one or both of which may apply to you.

-Parallel to that is FATCA (Foreign Account Tax Compliance Act) Form 8938 and should be filed with your Form 1040 if your foreign assets exceed one of the following limits:
+Parallel to that is FATCA (Foreign Account Tax Compliance Act) Form 8938 which should be filed with your Form 1040 if your foreign assets exceed one of the following limits: